wolfscott/vue-sweet-calendar/README.md

 0.3.2 wjscott   Revision  28-Jun-19

 - Added the "click" event to return the selected day
-- Added "cursor" prop to allow the cursor to be set for the clickable days
+- Added "cursor" prop to allow the cursor to be set for the clickable, non-event, days
+- Added the "eventCursor" prop to allow the Events to have a separate cursor.
+If you want the same cursor for both event and non-events, set both props to the same cursor.
+Of course, you do NOT have to set a cursor if you don't care about changing the UI experience

 ### License